 What is a Montessori Preschool?

-A Montessori preschool is a system of learning based on the teachings of Dr. Maria Montessori.
+A Montessori early childhood education is a system of learning based on the teachings of Dr. Maria Montessori.
 The main focus of a Montessori school is a hands-on learning and a stimulating learning environment for each child.
 Learn more about our curriculum here: https://nashobamontessori.com/our-school/

 Who was Dr. Maria Montessori?